 What are the devices that can help me with energy consumption?

 Warning Don’t forget to be careful when handling electric devices.

 Non Smart - For measuring precisely the energy used by a device you can use a device that plugs into your wall socket and next you plug the appliance and by the display you can check how much it is using, these are very simple and easy to setup but considering that the device consumption may vary at many times like a refrigerator that will turn on only when it gets warm you have to check periodically to get a good picture.

 The Smart Home Approach - Get a smart energy meter to measure the power use by the device.
 That way you can calculate costs see device consumption history and that all even when you are not home.
 I think all those smart devices have the ability to allow you to turn on or off appliances remotely.

 In my home i’ve tried a few and i can recommend some that i liked the most.
 By now i will let you with the shelly plug. its a simple electric plug that you can put in between the wall socket and the device plug that you can get for around 20 USD, has wifi, its very simple to use and handles up to 2500 Watts.
 The shelly app is very user friendly yet powerfull.
 I’ll leave you with some images of that:

-I have some Sonoffs too and i have everything synced with my home assistant but i recommend shelly because is more easy to use and integrate with another apps.
+I have some Sonoffs wich i integrated with the power dashboard in Home Assistant but shelly is more easy to use and integrate with another apps.